 What do you get when you pair a coastal town with delicious and fresh produce?
 Amazing eateries all through town serving some of WA’s top food.

 Take yourself on a food adventure and try a range of cuisines.
+The restaurants could be considered some of the best Busselton attractions!
 Check out some recommendations in our guide below.

 20) Spend a Lazy Day at the Beach